brettjrea/GitHub_Generate_Readme/configure-pm2.md

 ### Install PM2
 ---

-PM2 is a process manager built on node that allows you to launch, stop, restart processes in this case it creates an ecosystem.config.js file in the home, my-backend,and my-frontend for Strapi and Gatsby to start both processes.
+PM2 is a process manager built on Node.js that makes it easy to launch, stop, and restart processes on your server.
+In this case, we will use it to create an ecosystem.config.js file in the home, my-backend, and my-frontend directories for Strapi and Gatsby, which allows you to start both processes with a single command.

+To install PM2 and configure the ecosystem file, run the following commands:

 ```
 sudo apt upgrade -y && sudo apt update -y && sudo apt autoremove -y &&